nicholashyang/nicholashyang/README.md

 # 🤖About Me
-A Bachelor in Mathematics,

-a Master in Theoretical Physics, and now

-a PhD student in high-energy physics.
+A PhD student in high-energy physics.